 Unit 2 builds on understandings of visual communication practices developed in Unit 1.
 Students draw on conceptions of good design, human-centred research methods and influential design factors as they revisit the VCD design process, applying the model in its entirety.
 Practical tasks across the unit focus on the design of environments and interactive experiences.
-Students adopt the practices of design specialists working in fields such as architecture, landscape architecture and interior design, while discovering the role of the interactive designer in the realm of user-experience (UX).
-Methods, media and materials are explored together with the design elements and principles, as students develop spaces and interfaces that respond to both contextual factors and user needs.
+Students adopt the practices of design specialists working in fields such as architecture, landscape architecture and interior design, while discovering the role of the interactive design elements and principles, as students develop spaces and interfaces that respond to both contextual factors and user needs.